tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 ![You need to have a study plan for your USMLE test. ](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2020/07/study-1968077_1920-1024x682.jpg)

 If you fail to plan, then you plan to fail.
 And we don't want you to fail; we want you to excel.
 The first step is to get a schedule in place.
-No, you won't study when you have time - we know what happens when you leave studying for your "free" time: it never happens!
+No, you won't study when you have time - we know what happens when you leave studying for your "free" time: it never happens
 We recommend that you **create a study plan that specifies how much time you will spend reviewing your course materials and taking practice tests.** [Medlearnity](https://www.medlearnity.com/) can help you optimize your study plan for the best results by offering expert tutoring that's aligned with the USMLE test.

 Be sure to schedule break times, as well as time to socialize with your family and friends.
 Having regular breaks will help you to be more refreshed and far more productive in your study sessions.